 1. Remove Fan Blades

 Turn off power to the ceiling fan at the circuit breaker.
 Next remove fan blades using a screwdriver.
-We also removed the glass and bulbs on the base of the fan for easier spray paint access.
+We also removed the glass cover and light bulbs on the base of the fan for easier spray paint access.

 2. Clean Things Up

 Wipe ceiling fan base & blades with a damp cloth until free of dust.
 Allow materials to dry before painting.

 3. Mask and Spray

 For the ceiling fan base, mask with paper and tape.
 Use a trash bag and tape to cover the light area (see image below).
 Then spray paint the base with at least 2 coats of brown spray paint, coats spaced 30 minutes apart or according to spray paint directions.

 4. Spray Paint Blades

 Spray paint the fan blades with dark brown paint (we painted the visible side and edges) with 3 light coats of paint.
 It helps to have the blades off the ground on a stool or box while painting.
 Air dry.

 6. Peel off Rug Pad

 Wait for gold paint to dry, at least 1-2 hours.
-Then peel rug pad off fan blades.
+Then peel rug pad off all fan blades.
 Reinstall blades, bulbs, and glass to ceiling fan base and enjoy your updated ceiling fan!

 This project took my husband an afternoon to complete, and the results are dramatic and fresh.
 I never would have thought of using a rug pad to make a checkered color finish on the blades--love when my husband comes up with creative designs like this!

 Painting your ceiling fan is the perfect weekend project and costs a fraction of the price of a new ceiling fan.
 Its a great way to update things when the style of the fan is okay--but you want to update the color.
 We spent under $25 on spray paint and the rug pad and the gave the fan a custom, modern look!